 02.4241; 03.11; 03.5

 LEGAL: CHANGES TO 702 KAR 7:065 ADD A REQUIREMENT THAT COACHES AT THE MIDDLE SCHOOL LEVEL OBTAIN AND MAINTAIN CPR CERTIFICATION AND PROVIDE DOCUMENTATION TO SCHOOL

 FINANCIAL IMPLICATIONS: COST OF TRAINING AND CERTIFICATION

 PERSONNEL 03.1161

--CERTIFIED PERSONNEL-
+- CERTIFIED PERSONNEL -

-Athletic Coaches
+Coaches and Assistant Coaches

-In accordance with applicable legal requirements, no full-time employee of the District shall be employed or assigned as, head coach or sponsor of more than two (2) high school varsity athletic teams during the same year.
-However, under KRS 156.070 and related regulations, non-teaching personnel may be selected to serve as coaches.

-TRAINING

-Any middle or high school coach (head or assistant, paid or unpaid) shall successfully complete all training required by the District, the Kentucky Board of Education, the Kentucky High School Athletic Association, and state law and regulation.
+Any middle school coach (head or assistant, paid or unpaid) shall successfully complete all-training required by the District, the Kentucky Board of Education, the Kentucky High School Athletic Association, and state law and regulation.
 This shall include safety and first aid training and providing the school documentation of successful completion of a C.P.R. course that includes the use of an automatic defibrillator and first aid training, conducted by an instructor or program approved by a college or university, the American Red Cross, American Heart Association, or other bona fide accrediting agency.
-Initial certification shall use in-person instruction with certification updated as required by the approving agency.
+Initial certification shall use in-person instruction with certification updated as required by the approving agency.2

 Nonfaculty coaches and nonfaculty assistants shall complete District training that includes information on the physical and emotional development of students of the age with which they will be working, the District's and school's discipline policies, procedures for dealing with discipline problems, and safety and first aid training.
-Follow-up training shall be provided annually.
+Follow-up training shall be provided annually.1

 REFERENCES:

 1KRS 161.185

 2702 KAR 7:065

+KRS 156.070

 KRS 160.445

-KRS 161.185
+KRS 161.180

 RELATED POLICIES: